 Can Romney beat Gingrich, & win the White House?
-And will this actually matter?Posted on: 30 January 2012 by Alexander Hay
+And will this actually matter?Posted by Alexander Hay

 Republican Presidential candidate Mitt Romney doesn't sound like the sort of man who should be feeling hard done-by

 As his once elusive tax records suggest, now finally released under great pressure, he's worth $42.5 million a year and has had a long successful career as both a businessman and politician